PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 ![](img/ch7-snapshot-isolation-multi-version.jpg)

 Each row in a table has a `created_by` field, containing the ID of the transaction that inserted this row into the table.
 Moreover, each row has a `deleted_by` field, which is initially empty.
-If a transaction deletes a row, the row isn’t actually deleted from the database, but it is marked for deletion by setting the `deleted_by` field to the ID of the transaction that requested the deletion.
+If a transaction deletes a row, the row isn't actually deleted from the database, but it is marked for deletion by setting the `deleted_by` field to the ID of the transaction that requested the deletion.
 At some later time, when it is certain that no transaction can any longer access the deleted data, a garbage collection process in the database removes any rows marked for deletion and frees their space.

 ### Visibility rules for observing a consistent snapshot